acikgozb/tcp-ip-journey/1-ping/README.md

 Like it is mentioned above, `ping` is a Unix tool that is used to test a connection to a host.

 One of the important things about `ping` is that it uses _Internet Control Management Protocol_ (ICMP) packets to test the connection.
-This protocol lives on L3 of the _TCP/IP_ model (Network/Internet Layer), which allows our analysis to focus purely on the connection, unlike L7 protocols such as _HTTP/HTTPS_ or _FTP/SFTP/TFTP_.
+This protocol lives on L3 of the _TCP/IP_ model (Network/Internet Layer), which allows our analysis to focus purely on the connection, unlike L7 protocols such as _HTTP/HTTPS_ or _FTP_.
-Since ICMP lives on L3, it does not use TCP or UDP to function.
-It is encapsulated in a IPv4 packet.
+Since ICMP lives on L3, it does not use _TCP_ or _UDP_ to function.
+It is encapsulated in a _IPv4_ packet.

-ICMP is mainly used to understand the `state` of the transmitted packet.
+ICMP is mainly used to understand the _state_ of the transmitted packet.
 Based on the status of the remote location, ICMP can return messages like:

 - `Time-to-live Exceeded (TTL)`
 - `Destination Unreachable`